-If you are a new user to the NVDA screen reader
+If you are new to the NVDA screen reader, below are

-reader for the first time) can use this addon to find out how to
+You can use this add-on to find out how to interact

-interact with the focused control.
-Press NVDA + H to obtain a
+with the focused control.
+Press NVDA + H to obtain a short help

-short help message on interacting with the focused control, such
+message on interacting with the focused control (such as

 The NVDA speech viewer (when enabled) is a